Sladuca/plonky2-ecgfp5/README.md

 # plonky2-ecgfp5

 > DISCLAIMER: this is a prototype.
 It hasn't been audited.
-It hasn't even been looked at by that many people.
+It probably has bugs.
 DO NOT USE THIS IN PRODUCTION.

-There are probbaly bugs
-> DISCLAIMER: this crate is not (yet) constant time.
+> NOTE: this crate is not (yet) constant time.

 This crate provides plonky2 SNARK gadgets and an out-of-circuit implementation of `EcGFp5`, an elliptic curve whose base field is a degree-5 extension field of Goldilocks, the field whose modulus is `2^64 - 2^32 + 1`.